rashmidixit/sample/weather-service/README.md

 # Sama WeatherService

 This application displays the 5 day weather forecast for Pune city.
-This is a responsive application.
+- This is a responsive application built using Angular 8
+- OpenWeather API has been used to fetch weather information.

 ## How to Build, Deploy and Test

 ### Pre-requisites

 - This has been tested on the following environment.
-Ensure you have these installed.
+Ensure you have at least these versions of the following installed.
     - node v12.13.0
     - npm v6.12.0